OCA/server-tools/import_odbc/README.rst

    second SQL sentence to get child record list?
  * Allow "import sets" that can be executed at different time intervals using different scheduler jobs.
- * Allow to inactivate/delete OpenERP records when not present in an SQL result set.
+ * Allow to inactivate/delete Odoo records when not present in an SQL result set.

 Bug Tracker